 Put half of the meat mixture into one pie shell.
-Roll out the top crust and with the edges moistened (see course for Pastry Made Simple here!) flute the two crusts together with your fingers.
+Roll out the top crust and with the edges moistened (see 5 Steps to Perfect Pie Crust!) flute the two crusts together with your fingers.
 Brush the crust with a mixture of the milk and egg yolk (this will give the crust a golden glow) Cut vents in the top crust to allow steam to escape.
 Repeat for the second pie.

 - Bake in the bottom third of the oven at 400F for 35 to 45 minutes or until the crust is golden.
 Let the pie stand for 5-10 minutes before serving.
 It will be piping hot!
 Each pie will serve 6 to 8 people.

 To freeze your authentic tourtiere recipe: double wrap in aluminum foil and then place inside a zippered freezer bag to prevent freezer burn.

 Tip: you can get the bottom crust ready, but leave the rolling of the top crust until you have your filling prepared.
 Prep time includes the chilling of the pastry dough.

 So I hope this post answered your question “How Do I Make an authentic Tourtiere recipe?

 What is your favorite meat or savory pie?
 Let me know if you have tried the recipe, or if you need help in any way.